cliffbueno/SF_microbe_methane/README.md

 This repo is project handoff primarily containing complex plotting / subsetting functions.
 Complex modeling functions are not yet shared here, and additional python functions / notebooks also are not yet shared.
 This is absolutely gradware: "clean enough" to be followed, not much more.
 May have bugs, caveat emptor.

 Intended as a "pipeline" for passing 16S OTU tables to complex plots for publication.
 Though it is an "open" pipeline to permit further customization & exploration on handoff.
-Here specifically for addressing recalculation of 16S taxa using an updated Taxonomic assignment pipeline, in order to generate revised figures/tables.
+This is intended to be used to generate revised figures/tables following recalculation of 16S taxa using an updated taxonomic assignment pipeline.

 Original taxonomic data is included, and loading / variable assignment is left in notebooks, commented out.